Forget Trump and Biden. For Ukraine, the scandal is still corruption.

 Despite the ambiguity in Riaboshapka’s announcement, at least some Ukrainian lawyers seemed to welcome his initiative while dismissing suggestions that it capitulates to the White House.

-Such a response, said Sakvarelidze, allowed Ukrainian officials to get ahead of the fast-moving impeachment inquiry that threatens their vulnerable country.
+Such a response, Sakvarelidze said, allowed Ukrainian officials to get ahead of the fast-moving impeachment inquiry that threatens their vulnerable country.

-Ukraine has historically relied on the largesse of foreign powers such as the Soviet Union, Russia and, more recently, Western Europe and the United States.
+Ukraine has historically relied on the largesse of foreign powers such as the former Soviet Union, Russia and, more recently, Western Europe and the U.S.

 Some Ukrainian politicians worry that the impeachment inquiry will upset the bipartisan support Ukraine has come to expect from Washington.

-“It’s not in the best interest of Ukraine to get squeezed in the scandal because it distracts from the main scandal: Russian aggression and economic crisis,” said Sakvarelidze, referring to the ongoing fighting against Moscow-aligned separatists in Ukraine’s eastern Donbass region.
+“It’s not in the best interest of Ukraine to get squeezed in the scandal because it distracts from the main scandal: Russian aggression and economic crisis,” Sakvarelidze said, referring to the ongoing fighting against Moscow-aligned separatists in Ukraine’s eastern Donbass region.

 But even more important for some Ukrainians is the chance to tackle the corruption that has beset the country for generations.